 Awards: Awarded several University prizes for performance.
 Her teachers were Elizabeth Sellars and William Hennessy

-Studies: University of Melbourne- Bachelor of Music degree (honours); Australian National Academy of Music under the tutelage of Alice Waten, Salzburg Mozarteum International Summer Academy & the Sydney Symphony Orchestra Fellowship program.
+Studies: Bachelor of Music in Violin Performance (Honours) from University of Melbourne; Australian National Academy of Music under the tutelage of Alice Waten, Salzburg Mozarteum International Summer Academy & the Sydney Symphony Orchestra Fellowship program.

 Matt is an Australian jazz pianist, originally from Hobart, Tasmania.
 After study in Hobart, he moved to Melbourne, Australia to pursue a performing career.
 After two years in Melbourne, Matt moved to Berlin where he resided for a year, studying with German great Andreas Schmidt.
 The following year saw Matt move to Paris, France where he lived for 6 years, earning a high reputation as a pianist.
 During this period Matt also studied with renowned French jazz pianist Laurent de Wilde.